MMus in Performance Audition Requirements by Instrument Type

 Approximately 45 minutes of repertoire should be prepared, from which the audition panel will select, including choices from:

-• at least 3 different musical styles
+• At least 3 different musical styles

-• at least one movement from a concerto
+• At least one movement from a concerto

-• at least one work to be from the baroque or classical period
+• At least one work to be from the baroque or classical period

 Cello